How Search Works

 These algorithms allow the search to find matches even when the search query isn’t an exact match.

-Step 3: Scoring System
+Step 3: Scoring System - Now with Blog Post Focus!

 The heart of the search function is the scoring system.
-Each potential match is given a score based on various factors:
+Each potential match is given a score based on various factors.

-function calculateScore(searchString, item):
+function calculateScore(searchString, item) {

-score = 0
+score = baseScore;

-score += 100 // High bonus for exact title match
+score *= 100; // High bonus for exact title match

-score += partialMatchScore(item.title, searchString)
+score += partialMatchScore(item.title, searchString);

-score += descriptionMatchScore(item.description, searchString)
+score += descriptionMatchScore(item.description, searchString);

-score += keywordMatchScore(item.keywords, searchString)
+score += keywordMatchScore(item.keywords, searchString);

 // Add more scoring rules for other fields

-return score
+return score;

 Higher weights are given to matches in more important fields (like title) and exact matches.
 This ensures that the most relevant results appear at the top.